Why be a Community Advisor?

 How much will I make?
 (Compensation)

-For more information on compensation, please see the full position description.
+For more information on compensation, please see the full position description, included in the application packet.

 Who is eligible to apply?

-Applicants for the traditional hall CA positions should have a 2.0 cumulative g.p.a and have lived in a residence hall for at least one semester.
-If you have questions regarding your qualifications, please see your Residence Director or contact the Residential Life Office, located at Mary Lyon (lower level), x2260.
+Applicants for the CA position should have a 2.5 cumulative GPA and have lived in a residence hall for at least one semester.
+If you have questions regarding your qualifications, please see your Residence Director or contact Ladd Raine via email at email@example.com or via phone at (603) 535-3012.

 Can I be a successful CA?